pateld1/ISLR-Exercises/README.md

 # ISLR-Exercises

-Due to the size of the HTML files, it may not be viewable directly on GitHub.
-To view these files, download the files as HTML and open it in your favorite web browser.
+To view each set of exercises, open the .md file or the PDF file.
+Alternatively, download the HTML file if it is too large and open it in your favorite web browser.

-If still not possible to read the HTML file, you can use the respective PDF file to access the work.
-It is however messier to read than the HTML counterpart.